-Students in grades five through eight must wear the approved P.E. uniform sold by the Athletic Department.
+Students in grades five through eight must wear the approved P.E. uniform.
 Students that are not prepared for class (proper clothing and running shoes) will not be allowed to participate in class.
 Students are allowed three violations (see uniform violations) before having to serve a lunch detention.
-See Section 3.21.8 on P.E. uniforms.